 The target groups for influenza and pneumococcal vaccination overlap considerably.
-For persons at high risk who have not previously been vaccinated with pneumococcal vaccine, health-care providers should strongly consider administering both pneumococcal and influenza vaccines concurrently.
+For persons at high risk who have not previously been vaccinated with pneumococcal vaccine, health-care providers should strongly consider administering pneumococcal and influenza vaccines concurrently.
 Both vaccines can be administered at the same time at different sites without increasing side effects.
 However, influenza vaccine is administered each year, whereas pneumococcal vaccine is not.
-Children at high risk for influenza-related complications can receive influenza vaccine at the same time they receive other routine vaccinations, including pertussis vaccine (DTP or DTaP).
-Because influenza vaccine can cause fever when administered to young children, DTaP might be preferable in those children \geq 15 months of age who are receiving the fourth or fifth dose of pertussis vaccine.
-DTaP is not licensed for the initial three-dose series of pertussis vaccine.
+Children at high risk for influenza-related complications can receive influenza vaccine at the same time they receive other routine vaccinations, including pertussis vaccine (DTaP or DTP).
+Because influenza vaccine can cause fever when administered to young children, DTaP (which is less frequently associated with fever and other adverse events than is DTP) is preferable.